szynl/pyfang/README.md

 # Defanging

-A simple Python script that removes indicators of compromise from malicious URLs and IP addresses within a text file and writes them to a new file.
+A simple Python script that removes indicators of compromise from malicious URLs and IP addresses.

 # Installation